15 Best Campgrounds in Southern California

 Address: 8471 North Coast Hwy, Laguna Beach, California

 10. Doane Valley Campground, Palomar Mountain State Park

 Sixty miles north of San Diego, the verdant scenery and alpine features of Palomar Mountain State Park defy expectations of a Southern California camping experience.
 The best way to enjoy the rolling topography and lush forests of this stream-lined state park is to spend the night at the Doane Valley Campground within its borders.
-With 31 sites available and accommodating both tents and RVs, this family campground also features access to flushing toilets and coin-operated showers.
+This family campground features 31 sites for either tents or RVs and access to flushing toilets and coin-operated showers.

 Address: 19952 State Park Drive, Palomar Mountain, California